-Under the menu point "Tv manual/auto" you can select between manual and automatic entry using •.
+Under the menu point "Tv man/auto" you can select between manual and automatic entry using •.

-The selection "automatic" is displayed in the menu line by (auto).
+The selection is indicated in the menu line by a (automatic) or m (manual).
 If "automatic" is selected, the entry is blocked for the parameters Tv and Td.

-Select and confirm parameters with ♠ or ▼ and ♥.
+Select and confirm parameters with ♠ or ▼ and ●.